RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Automated Workflow for Dataset Generation

 \subsubsection{Caption Augmentation}

-Data augmentation in the linguistic aspect has been shown to enhance the training of vision language models (VLMs) \citep{fan2024improving}.
+Data augmentation in the linguistic aspect has been shown to enhance the training of VLMs \citep{fan2024improving}.
 Unlike data augmentation in the visual domain, such as color jittering, noising, and random cropping, which can be easily implemented online during model training, augmenting the language aspect with consistent linguistic semantics and varied tones is resource-intensive, requiring the use of an LLM for high-quality results.
-Therefore, we incorporate a caption augmentation process into our workflow to generate multiple revisions of each caption.
+Therefore, we incorporate a caption augmentation process into our workflow to generate one revision of each caption.

 During the caption augmentation process, captions that have not yet been revised are sampled from the annotation database.
 A specific revision task is defined to generate a prompt for the LLM based on the original caption and its initial task.
 The details of these tasks will be discussed in Subsection \ref{sec:CaptioningTasks}.
-The same LLM, Mixtral-7B, is used for this process.
+The same LLMs, Mixtral-Nemo-Instruct and Mixtral-Small-Instruct, are used for this process.
 It takes the prompt as input and generates a revised caption for the image patch.
 The revised caption is then saved in the annotation database, and the status of the image patch is updated in the raw data database to reflect its completion.

 This caption augmentation process is repeated until the desired number of revised captions is generated for each image patch.
-In RSTeller, our proposed dataset under this workflow, each image patch has at least two captions and up to five captions in total.
+In RSTeller, our proposed dataset under this workflow, each image patch has two different captions in total.